floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 ## Why the sg_color struct?

-Because you can't assign an array to another array of the same size in C and C++:
+Because one can't assign an array to another array of the same size in C and C++:

 ```c
 // this doesn't work: